 When can I retire?

-The age you can retire will vary depending on your pension scheme and your age, but in general you can claim most personal and workplace pensions once you reach the age of 55 and this is due to increase to 57 from 2028.
+The age you can retire will differ depending on your pension scheme and your age, but in general you can claim most personal and workplace pensions once you reach the age of 55 (this is due to increase to 57 from 2028).

-• If you joined your pension scheme before 6 April 2006 – although this only applies to certain professions it should be confirmed with your pension provider as it will only be possible if you have a protected retirement date in your pension plan which you were granted before 6 April 2006, outlining the date you can begin to access your savings.
+If you joined your pension scheme before 6 April 2006 – although this only applies to certain professions and it should be confirmed with your pension provider as it will only be possible if you have a protected retirement date in your pension plan which you were given before 6 April 2006, outlining the date you can begin to access your savings.

 Are pensions taxed?

-Tax on pensions is a complex issue, speak to a financial adviser to find out more.
+Tax on pensions is a complex subject, speak to a financial adviser to find out more.

 Different types of pensions